ansible-community/ara/README.rst

 Community and getting help
 ==========================

-The ARA community hangs out on IRC and Slack.
+You can chat with the ARA community on Slack and IRC.
-The two chats are bridged with slack-irc_ which allows everyone to talk to each other.
+The two are transparently bridged with teamchat_ which broadcasts messages from one platform to the other.

+In addition, you can also find ARA on Twitter: `@ARecordsAnsible <https://twitter.com/ARecordsAnsible>`_

 **IRC**